lindybner/lindybner/README.md

 #Jim Lin-Dybner

-I'm a postgrad student at Humber College in Toronto, Canada.
+I'm a postgrad student at Humber College in Toronto, Ontario, Canada.

 <!--
 **jimlindybner/jimlindybner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.